Completions

 Skill catalog

-Aggregates NewsAPI, GNews, Google News, and regional newspaper RSS into one per-location filtered stream with crisis-signal detection and downstream change events.
+NewsAPI, GNews, Google News, and regional newspaper RSS combined into one filtered news stream per location — with crisis detection built in.

 The problem

-Your brand manager scans local newspapers and Google Alerts across 80 locations every week for relevant news to weave into content.
-They miss the Denver Post coverage of the new neighborhood you should have tied content to.
-They miss the Austin Business Journal piece on the business district you serve.
+Your brand manager scans local newspapers and Google Alerts across 80 locations every week looking for news to weave into content.
+They miss the Denver Post piece on the new neighborhood you should be tying content to.
+They miss the Austin Business Journal article on the business district you serve.

 Local content ships without local-news context.
-GBP posts miss reactive local-news angles.
-Email campaigns ship blind to local-news context — the local economic development announcement, the neighborhood revitalization story.
-Crisis-monitoring blind spots open up around negative local-press coverage of competitors or your category.
+Google Business Profile posts miss reactive local-news angles.
+Email campaigns ship blind — they miss the local economic-development announcement, the neighborhood revitalization story.
+And crisis monitoring has blind spots around negative local press coverage of your competitors or your category.

-You tried NewsAPI and it returned 400 generic articles a day per location — nobody reads that.
-Enterprise news-monitoring (Meltwater, Cision) handles global brand mentions for $8,000-$50,000 per year but is overkill for per-location-content ingestion.
+You tried NewsAPI and it returned 400 generic articles a day per location.
+Nobody reads that.
+Enterprise news monitoring (Meltwater, Cision) handles global brand mentions at $8,000 to $50,000 a year, but it is overkill for per-location-content production.
 RSS aggregators like Feedly require manual per-market subscriptions and fall apart past 30 locations.

 You need filtered per-location relevance, not a firehose.
-The bottleneck is not consuming news — it is selecting which news is actually relevant per location.
+The bottleneck is not consuming news — it is filtering for what is actually relevant per location.

 What success looks like

-Every location has a clean, relevance-filtered, per-location news stream pulled from NewsAPI, GNews, Google News, and regional newspaper RSS feeds automatically.
-Articles filter by service-area geography — drive-time radius or ZIP-cluster — so each location only sees news from its catchment.
+Every location has a clean, relevance-filtered news stream pulled from NewsAPI, GNews, Google News, and regional newspaper RSS feeds automatically.
+Articles filter by your service-area geography — drive-time radius or ZIP cluster — so each location only sees news from its catchment.

-Semantic relevance filtering removes the 80% of articles that are nationally-syndicated content with a city dateline but no actual local relevance.
-Per-vertical filtering trims further — healthcare networks filter out unrelated news, restaurants prioritize food + neighborhood + business-district coverage, financial advisors filter for local economic news.
+Relevance filtering removes the 80% of articles that are nationally syndicated content with a city dateline but no actual local relevance.
+Industry filtering trims further.
+Healthcare networks filter out unrelated news.
+Restaurants prioritize food, neighborhood, and business-district coverage.
+Financial advisors filter for local economic news.

 How most operators solve this today